The Best Park Passes for Senior Camping Broken Down by State

 Arizona

-There are several Arizona state parks day-use pass options.
+There are several Arizona State Parks day-use pass options.
 That said, none of these cover camping fees.
 These passes range in price from $75–$200, and there are no senior discounts, but there are discounts for veterans.

 Arkansas

-Day-use at Arkansas state parks is absolutely free.
+Day-use at Arkansas State Parks is absolutely free.
 That said, the parks do charge for camping.
 Fortunately, they also offer a discount on camping fees for seniors.
 All you have to do is have proof of age and you’ll be given this discount.

 California

-All that said, those with permanent disabilities can get a pass that entitles them to 50% off of camping fees.
+Additionally, those with permanent disabilities can get a pass that entitles them to 50% off of camping fees.
 Meanwhile, those who qualify for the Distinguished Veteran Pass can camp free of charge.

 Colorado